Simplified geologic map of the Raton-Clayton volcanic field (after Luedke and Smith, 1974).

 View south overlooking the Raton-Clayton volcanic field from the rim of Capulin Volcano's summit crater.
 Photo L. Crumpler

-The Raton-Clayton volcanic field (RCVF) is an excellent example of a large volcanic field.
+The Raton-Clayton volcanic field (RCVF) is an example of a large volcanic field.
 Volcanic fields differ from the more popular conception of volcanoes, like Hawaii or Mount St. Helens.
-Instead of one big volcano, volcanic fields consist of clusters of many small volcanoes (up to 2 miles across).
-Thousands of years may seperate the eruption of each small volcano, but they all occur within the space of a hundred miles or so, and are restricted to several hundred thousand to a million years in time.
+Instead of one big volcano, volcanic fields consist of clusters of many small volcanoes.
+Thousands of years may occur between the eruption of each small volcano, but they all occur within the space of a hundred miles or so, and are restricted to several hundred thousand to a million years in time.
 At any one time during the field's active lifetime, this means that it probably looked much as it does today.
-Each volcano consists mainly of cinders, spatters, and dark lava flows, although other types are present in many fields, the RCVF is mostly small scoria cones and associated lava flows.
+Each volcano consists mainly of cinders, spatters, and dark lava flows, although other types are present in many fields, the RCVF is mostly small scoria cones and associated lava flows, but there are a few large lava cones, such as Sierra Grande.

 The Raton-Clayton volcanic field is best known to historians as the site of some of the best preserved segments of the Santa Fe trail.
 Famous landmarks on the trail such as Round Mound, Wagon Mound, and Rabbit Ears Mountains are all volcanic centers.
 The field is of note because it lies at the northeastern end of the “Jemez lineament”, a prominent alignment of volcanic fields extending from the Pinacate field of Mexico, through the Springerville field on the southern margin of the Colorado Plateau in eastern Arizona; the Zuni-Bandera field and the Mount Taylor fields near Grants, western New Mexico; the Jemez field and Cerros del Rio fields near Santa Fe; and terminating in the northeastern corner of New Mexico in the Raton-Clayton field.
 Because the alignment of fields in the Jemez lineament is parallel to the Snake River-Yellowstone volcanic hot spot track, the Jemez Lineament has been considered by some volcanologists to be a type of volcanic “hot spot”.
 Hot spots are rare, unlike the very common and explosive type of volcanoes like Mount St. Helens.
 Only 49 volcanic “hot spots” are recognized by volcanologists in the world.
 A few other famous volcanic hot spots include the Azores, Reunion Island, Iceland, Hawaii, and parts of East Africa.